kedholmmoch/Dr-Mario-JS/README.md

 All features in this game were implemented using native JavaScript DOM manipulation and HTML5 canvas.
 No additional libraries were used.

+Dr. Mario JS has been written with an object-oriented approach in mind; to that end, the game's logic and code has been separated into a number of classes, each keeping track of their own slices of game logic:

+- Game (tracks Level, Speed, and Score, as well as individual game objects drawn to the game canvas)
+- Board ()

 ### FUTURE FEATURES